A guide to filming in Kenya compiled by Kenya fixers

-This is a comprehensive guide to filming in Kenya.
-It answers the frequently asked questions that are needed for anyone interested in filming in Kenya.
-In this guide you will find information on how to process filming permits, hiring a local film fixer, how to get special passes, hiring and flying drones in Kenya, casting, all production and pre-production services in Kenya and so much more contact our line producers here.
+This is a comprehensive guide to filming in Kenya compiled by expert Kenya film fixers and local producers in Nairobi.
+It answers the frequently asked questions that are needed for anyone interested in filming in Kenya as well as hiring a Kenyan fixer.
+In this guide you will find information on how to process filming permits, hiring a local film fixer in Kenya, how to get special passes, hiring and flying drones in Kenya, casting, all production and pre-production services in Kenya and so much more contact our line producers here.

 What are the necessary permits and permissions required to film in Kenya?